20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Jaco Beach

-Jaco is the quintessential Costa Rican tourist beach.
+Jaco Beach is the quintessential Costa Rican tourist beach.
 Located just about 90 minutes from San Jose, it’s where people go to party and relax.
 The North end of the beach is hopping- surfers, Spring Breakers, bachelor parties- it’s nuts.
 Don’t miss Rioasis for pizza or the fun little soda Marea Alta just off the main drag for cheap typical foods.

 We recently discovered the South end of the beach, home to family-friendly lodging and some awesome restaurants, as well as close to the famous hike to the beach overlook.
-Jaco is home to every type of shopping, food, tours, and other amenities imaginable.
 We think Jaco with kids is the bee’s knees.

-Jaco Beach Costa Rica recently became the first Central American beach fully accessible to people with disabilities.
+Another great thing about this area is that Jaco Beach Costa Rica recently became the first Central American beach fully accessible to people with disabilities.
 The beach access is open Monday through Sunday from 8 am to 4 pm and includes parking, bathrooms, and the accessible beach walk.
 The boardwalk is made entirely from recycled plastic bottle tops and plastic bags.

-Playa Mantas
+Playa Mantas & Playa Blanca

-Just 15 minutes north of Playa Jaco is Mantas Beach, one of the best-kept secrets in the area.
-Located near the famous Punta Leona resort complex, Playa Mantas is a hidden gem for families and those wishing to escape the craziness of Jaco.
+• Mantas Beach– one of the best-kept secrets in the area.
+Located near the famous Punta Leona resort complex, Playa Mantas is a hidden gem for families.

 There are no services at Playa Mantas- but there is a pizzeria, ice cream shop and mini supermarket just about 3/4 of a kilometer off the beach.
-Expect almost no waves, water so clear you can see your toes, and tons of shade trees lining the beach.
+Expect almost no waves, water so clear you can see your toes, and tons of shade trees lining the beach.Both are wonderful for families looking for quieter beach time, away from the craziness of Jaco.

-Costa Rican Pacific Beaches- South Pacific/Southern Tip
+Costa Rican Pacific Beaches- South Pacific & Osa Peninsula

 Manuel Antonio National Park